shumarb/learning/graphs/README.md

 --------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------
 Bipartite Graph                 | `Undirected` graph such that the vertices can be partitioned into two sets so that there are no edges between members of the same set
-Complete Graph                  | A graph with N vertices and <sub>N</sub>C<sub>2</sub> edges Connected Graph                 | There exists >= 1 path for any pair of vertices in the graph Sub Graph                       | Subset of vertices and their connecting edges of their original graph Dense Graph                     | A graph with many edges Directed Acyclic Graph (`DAG`)  | Directed graph with no cycle Sparse Graph                    | A graph with limited edges Tree                            | Connected graph such that `total number of edges` = `total number of vertices - 1` Component                       | A group of vertices in an `undirected` graph that can visit one another via a path In-Degree                       | Number of edges `entering` a vertex Out-Degree                      | Number of edges `leaving` a vertex
+Complete Graph                  | A graph with N vertices and <sub>N</sub>C<sub>2</sub> edges Connected Graph                 | There exists `at least 1` path for any pair of vertices in the graph Sub Graph                       | Subset of vertices and their connecting edges of their original graph Dense Graph                     | A graph with many edges Directed Acyclic Graph (`DAG`)  | Directed graph with no cycle Sparse Graph                    | A graph with limited edges Tree                            | Connected graph such that the `total number of edges` is equal to the`total number of vertices - 1`
+Component                       | A group of vertices in an `undirected` graph that can visit one another via a path In-Degree                       | Number of edges `entering` a vertex Out-Degree                      | Number of edges `leaving` a vertex